go-leap/dev/go/gen/readme.md

 ```

 SingleLineDocCommentParagraphs prepends doc-comments to a top-level `SynFunc`
-being `Emit`ted.
+being emitted.
 Each represents a "single-line-paragraph" that in the generated
 output will be separated from the next via an empty `// ` line.

 #### func (*SingleLineDocCommentParagraphs) Add